 4. Import your data.
-Make sure to gather all of your contacts; export data from your email client, email marketing program, and old CRM.
-Track down all of your spreadsheets of customer and sales data.
-Finally, compile all of your scraps of paper and business cards.
+Make sure to gather all of your contacts; export data from your email client, email marketing program, or an old CRM.
+Track down any spreadsheets with customer data, and compile all of your scraps of paper and business cards.
 Once you have all of your contacts on hand, it’s time to start entering them into the CRM!
-A CRM coach can help you import any spreadsheets, and be sure to set aside some time to manually input any contacts that you currently keep on paper.
-You can check out our importing page here. (est time: 1-2 hours, depending on how many records you need to input by hand)
+We’ll import up to three spreadsheets for you, so you can send files over and a CRM Coach can import it for you.
+Be sure to set aside some time to manually input any contacts that you currently keep on paper too. (est time: 1-2 hours, depending on how many records you need to input by hand)

 As you get acclimated with using the CRM every day, you’ll start leaving notes immediately after calls and work more often with the CRM open and right in front of you. (est time: 20 minutes a day)

 Total time spent setting up the CRM: 5 to 7 hours

 That’s less than one hour every day for a week!
 If you don’t have many contacts to enter by hand or extra customizations to tweak, you can have the CRM up and running in even less time.
 Before you know it, you’ll be using Less Annoying CRM like a pro.